Paul Moyer

-Paul Moyer (born June 13, 1941) is an American journalist.
-He co-anchored the 5 PM and 11 PM weekday editions of KNBC-TV's Channel 4 News with Colleen Williams for a decade after earlier co-anchoring with Kelly Lange.
+Paul Moyer (born Paul Douglas Moir on June 13, 1941) is an American journalist.
+He co-anchored the 5 PM and 11 PM weekday editions of KNBC's Channel 4 News with Colleen Williams for a decade after earlier co-anchoring with Kelly Lange.
 Moyer has worked primarily in the two major television markets—New York and Los Angeles—in addition to briefly working on network newscasts.
 Moyer was Los Angeles' longest-running news anchor following the death of KTLA anchor Hal Fishman on August 7, 2007.
-He is married and has four children, Elise, Paul, Dylan and Kyle.

-On April 1, 2009, KNBC's Colleen Williams announced, during the evening newscast, that Moyer had decided to retire after 25 years at the station.
-Moyer's salary was estimated at more than $3 million a year of his time of retirement.
-In 1980 he was earning $250,000, and by 1993 it was cut to $1 million per annum.
-In 2011 he sold the family home worth $9.5 million to buy a more modest retirement home in Los Angeles.

-Early career
+Early life and career

 A native of Los Angeles, Moyer attended Torrance High School and the University of Arizona (class of 1964), and tried out for the Pittsburgh Pirates before beginning a broadcasting career.
 While attending the University of Arizona, he began his broadcasting career with positions at Tucson radio stations KOLD-AM (now KTZR) as an announcer and sports director, then with KTKT as a disk jockey.
 After graduation, he also worked at KXOA (now KIID) in Sacramento as reporter and news director.

 Later, Moyer made the transition into television.
-He served positions at KTIV in Sioux City, Iowa; WMBD radio and WMBD-TV in Peoria, Illinois; KTVI in St. Louis; KDKA radio and KDKA-TV and in Pittsburgh; and then WCBS-TV in New York City.
+He served positions at KTIV in Sioux City, Iowa; WMBD radio and WMBD-TV in Peoria, Illinois; KTVI in St. Louis; KDKA radio and KDKA-TV in Pittsburgh; and then WCBS-TV in New York City.

+Career in Los Angeles

+KNBC (1972–1979)

 Moyer was hired by NBC News in March 1972 and returned to Los Angeles, joining KNBC as reporter and weekend anchor.
 The KNBC Newservice, as it was known then, featured Jess Marlow, Tom Snyder, Bob Abernethy, and Tom Brokaw as the main nightly anchors and was the first serious competition in the local news ratings against KNXT's The Big News/Eleven O'Clock Report with Jerry Dunphy.
 Moyer soon moved to weeknights, first taking over the 11:00 p.m. newscast in July 1973 after Brokaw became NBC News' chief White House correspondent.
-More than a year, in November 1974 Moyer became sole anchor of KNBC's 6:00 p.m. program with Snyder's reassignment to New York; John Schubeck would replace Moyer on the 11:00 newscast.
+More than a year, in November 1974 Moyer became sole anchor of KNBC's 6:00 p.m. program with Snyder's reassignment to New York; John Schubeck would replace Moyer on the 11:00 p.m. newscast.
 Aside from anchoring and reporting, Moyer also co-hosted KNBC's weekend features program Sunday, working alongside longtime KNBC personality Kelly Lange, who was a weathercaster with the station before being elevated to co-anchor on evenings with Moyer in 1976, when KNBC reformatted its news programs under the NewsCenter 4 banner.
+KNBC, however, relieved Moyer of his anchor duties in the Spring of 1979 and Moyer departed the station shortly thereafter.